Adityak2404/CounselAI-Automated-Counseling-Session-Summarization/README.md

 ### Tech Stack
 **Python** • **PyTorch** • **Hugging Face Transformers** • **BERT** • **T5** • **NLTK** • **scikit-learn** • **LDA**

----

-**This project showcases the practical application of Generative AI and NLP in the mental health domain**, combining emotional intelligence with advanced summarization techniques.